Can I Take My Pet Abroad When I Teach English?

 3. Evaluate your transport options.

 The majority of people who move abroad with their pet transport the animal on the same flight they are taking.
 Most airlines will accept pets on international flights, but policies, costs, and modes of transport differ.
 For instance, some airlines put all pets in the cargo hold, while others allow pets (of certain sizes) in the cabin with you.
 Some airlines charge extremely high fees for pets, while others are more reasonable.
-Also, an airline may have a limit to the number of pets it can accept on a flight, so booking your flight early can ensure your pet has a reservation.
+Also, an airline may have a limit on the number of pets it can accept on a flight, so booking your flight early can ensure your pet has a reservation.

 You can also ship your pet separately on his own flight, even on an airline that caters specifically to pets, but this is a much more expensive option.
 Pet shipping services such as the International Pet and Animal Transportation Association (IPATA) can help arrange this or navigate your other options, for a fee.